Greenback (1860s money): United States Notes

 Since the reverse of the notes was printed with green ink, they were called "greenbacks" by the public and considered to be equivalent to the Demand Notes, which were already known as such.
 The United States Notes were issued by the United States to pay for labor and goods.

-Earlier, Secretary Chase had the slogan "In God We Trust" engraved on U.S. coins.
-During a cabinet meeting, there was some discussion of adding it to the U.S. Notes as well.
-Lincoln, however, humorously remarked, "If you are going to put a legend on the greenbacks, I would suggest that of Peter and Paul, 'Silver and gold I have none, but such as I have I give to thee.

 California and Oregon defied the Legal Tender Act.
 Gold was more available on the West Coast, and merchants in those states did not want to accept U.S. Notes at face value.
 They blacklisted people who tried to use them at face value.
 California banks would not accept greenbacks for deposit, and the state would not accept them for payment of taxes.
 Both states ruled that greenbacks were a violation of their state constitutions.

 As the government issued hundreds of millions in greenbacks, their value against gold declined.
 The decline was substantial, but was nothing like the collapse of the continental dollar.

 In 1862, the greenback declined against gold until by December, gold had become at a 29% premium.
 By spring of 1863, the greenback declined further, to 152 against 100 dollars in gold.
 However, after the Union victory at Gettysburg, the greenback recovered to 131 dollars to 100 in gold.
 In 1864, it declined again, as Grant was making little progress against Lee, who held strong in Richmond throughout most of the war.
 The greenback's low point came in July that year, with 258 greenbacks equal to 100 gold.
-When the war ended in April 1865 the greenback made another remarkable recovery to 150.
+When the war ended in April 1865 the greenback made another recovery to 150.
 The recovery began when Congress limited the total issue of greenback dollars to $450 million.
 The greenbacks rose in value until December 1878, when they became on par with gold.
 Greenbacks then became freely convertible into gold.